Joy Development Mentoring

 Join me on my Joy Development Substack to see how I envision more creative joy for us all.

 Do you live in the chaos of all of your ideas?
 Before breakfast, you’ve solved all the world’s problems.
 By lunch, you don’t know which solution is your priority.
-By tea, the overwhelm has taken over…
+By tea, the overwhelm has taken over… You’re lucky to be so creative, but you burn yourself out, how can you identify what matters most and see it through?

 I can help.

 By hearing your dreams and visions and identifying the excessive tangle of spaghetti strands stuck together that have become burdens and limitations, we will work together to pick out the individual strands that matter most to you.
 I will suggest practical strategies to nurture what matters to you and manifest your ideas in the brightest, boldest ways.
+You will feel empowered and in control of your creativity and practice.
+You will find the joy in your work.

-We will refuse limiting beliefs and we will hold dear your tender visions together.
+Together we will refuse limiting beliefs and we will hold dear your tender visions together.

 HOW I WORK

-For more than a decade I have worked as a university lecturer and before then as an artist-practitioner in community, museum, and school settings.
+For more than a decade I worked as a university lecturer and before then as an artist-practitioner in community, museum, and school settings.
 I have observed time and again that artists and visionaries need to feel they have permission to do what they do—and when they cultivate this for themselves, the magic happens.

-I am also a practicing artist myself, and while I draw on this to give professional advice, the tools I have developed to nourish my creativity and resilience come from the experience of overwork and overwhelm that led to a migraine that lasted nearly 10 months and chronic headache problems for the next five years.
+I am also a practising artist myself, and while I draw on this to give professional advice, the tools I have developed to nourish my creativity and resilience come from the experience of overwork and overwhelm that led to a migraine that lasted nearly 10 months and chronic headache problems for the next five years.

 Everything in my life seemed to feed the pain—my ambition, all the toxic feelings around work I was carrying, the numerous ways I was limiting myself through my own mindset.
 It was a negative spiral.
 I felt professionally invisible and this compounded the physical pain, which made me less visible.

-This was a catalyst moment and since then I have spent time working on methods to handle stress and the precarity of my work life.
+This was a catalyst moment and since then I have spent time developing methods to handle stress and the precarity of my work life.
 I developed boundaries and eliminated any people-pleasing.
 I have learned to say what I need in order to feel safe, secure, and able to flourish.
-I concentrated on giving myself permission to feel and I rejected the cliched narratives of a frustrated artist.
+I concentrated on giving myself permission to feel joy and I rejected the cliched narratives of a frustrated artist.
 It opened up space for my own joy and pleasure in my practice, to reframe what a practice might look like.

 WHAT I CAN OFFER YOU

+I want you to feel more joyful and empowered, to refuse the self-punishment and ‘work-harder’ narratives.
 I will share with you how to cultivate more confidence, integrity, and resilience to handle whatever your career might throw at you and to enjoy the journey.

 We can work in an expanded way, negotiating what would work for you.
 From in-person meetings (Sheffield only), video calls, WhatsApp voice notes or email check-ins so that you can feel supported as you rebuild your vision.
+I charge £80 per hour for meetings and if an expanded package including emails and voice notes would suit you we can work out a bespoke package for you.

 2023